chefzaid/devops-demo/README.md

   *	C: saves data to the database and exposes the data from the database to the frontend

 * The database will be PostgreSQL
+* For infrastructure, we will need 4 servers, one will host GitLab, Jenkins, and Kubernetes master, 2 Kubernetes worker nodes, and the 4th will serve as a volume for the database + for future usage (ElasticStack and Grafana)

 B will need to be notified when A validates the input.
 C is standalone.
 Thus, we need an events pipeline (Kafka).